Chislehurst Caves, Kent

-These caves are believed to have been dug initially to find chalk and flint back in 1250, however, they could be much older than that.
+These caves are believed to have been dug initially to find chalk and flint back in 1250.
+However, they could be much older than that.
 The only written proof the caves exist is in Church mining records that date back to 1737.

 Ghosts in Chislehurst Caves

 These intimidating caves have seen a lot of supernatural activity.
 The reports seem to centre around poltergeist activity such as locks being thrown around, cables being torn from the sockets, and chalk being thrown at visitors.
-An exorcist has even been called into the caves to see if he can get shut of the malevolent spirit.
-The TV show Most Haunted have even investigated here, such as the lure of this mysterious location.

 One of the more infamous ghosts of the caves at Chislehurst is that of a White Lady.
 Her apparition has been witnessed rising from the pools and floating down its seemingly endless tunnels.
 Her spirit is believed to be tied to the location where she met her tragic end at her husband’s hands.
 The bones of a woman were discovered here back in the 1940s, but this has done little to stop her malevolence.